 Operation Ollie: let's get him walking

-Should we exceed the target amount(or if we do not raise enough funds, or if they cannot be used for any other reason) the funds raised will go to the general funds of Tree of Hope to assist other sick children.
+Should we exceed the target amount the funds raised will go to the general funds of Tree of Hope to help other poorly or disabled children.